-We have a history of losses and negative cash flow from operations which makes our future results uncertain.
+We have a history of losses which makes our future results uncertain.

-Since inception, we have incurred operating losses and negative cash flow from operations.
+Since inception, we have incurred operating losses.
 We need to generate greater revenue from the sale of our products and services if we are to achieve and sustain profitability.
-If we are unable to generate greater revenue, we may not be able to achieve profitability or generate positive cash flow from operations in the future.
+If we are unable to generate greater revenue, we may not be able to achieve profitability or continue to generate positive cash flow from operations in the future.